callumhackett/obsidian_polka_theme/README.md

 Replace `.theme-dark` with `.theme-light` if you are using light mode.

+## Fonts

-The user is left to determine which **font families** are loaded, although Polka sets table content to inherit your setup's chosen monospace family.
+The user is left to select which **font families** are loaded, although Polka is set up to make table content inherit whichever is your default monospace family.
 The font used in the preview image is Franklin Gothic, which is available as standard on Windows.
 A good free alternative is Rubik.

 ## Extra Features